draeger-lab/SPECIMEN/docs/source/hqtb/step-desc/refine-parts/cleanup.rst

 Step 3, Part 2: Cleaning the Model
 ==================================

-The third part of the refinement aims to clean the model regarding its entities, including
+The third part of the refinement aims to clean the model regarding its entities, including:

-- checking the directionality of reactions using BioCyc
+- Checking the directionality of reactions using BioCyc.
-- complete BioCyc/MetaCyc, if only is present
+- Complete BioCyc/MetaCyc, if only one of the two is present.
-- find and resolve duplicate metabolites and reactions
+- Find and resolve duplicate metabolites and reactions.
-- delete unused metabolites
+- Delete unused metabolites.
-- perform gapfilling
+- Perform (additional) gapfilling.

 Except for the *complete Bio/MetaCyc annotations* all steps are optional.